Full-Time, Year-Round Positions

-This full-time position is responsible for Green Mountain Club (GMC) education and volunteer coordination and development.
+This full-time position is responsible for Green Mountain Club (GMC) volunteer and education coordination and development.
 This position maintains and supports GMC’s extensive volunteer resources and implements outdoor education workshops, trainings, and events.
-Work tasks include recruiting volunteers and connecting them with appropriate projects, conducting regular volunteer correspondence, supervising office volunteers on a weekly basis, coordinating volunteer recognition, developing and delivering outdoor education programs, training sessions, and skill workshops.
+Work tasks include recruiting volunteers and connecting them with appropriate projects, conducting regular volunteer correspondence, coordinating volunteer recognition, and developing and delivering outdoor education programs, training sessions, and skills workshops.

-- Plan, schedule, and implement education events, workshops, and presentations, including the James P. Taylor Speaker Series, outdoor skills workshops, service trips
+- Plan, schedule, and implement education events, workshops, and presentations, including the James P. Taylor Speaker Series, Winter Trails Day, outdoor skills workshops, and service trips

-- Work with the Director of Trail Programs and Field Assistants to coordinate trainings for seasonal caretakers, trail crews, and volunteers. (i.e. Leave No Trace, Wilderness First Aid and Safety, Chainsaw and Crosscut saw, etc.)
+- Work with the director of field programs and field assistants to coordinate trainings for seasonal staff and volunteers (e.g., Leave No Trace, Wilderness First Aid and Safety, Chainsaw and Crosscut saw, etc.)

-- Publicize workshops and events by writing and/or editing and sending press releases, calendar announcements, posters, public service announcements, newsletter listings and articles, web site, online newsletter, and publicity flyers.
-Complete publicity work in conjunction with Communications Department
+- Publicize workshops and events by writing press releases, calendar announcements, posters, public service announcements, newsletter listings and articles, website postings, and publicity flyers.
+Complete publicity work in conjunction with communications staff.

 - Respond to volunteer related inquiries and requests

-- Coordinate the trail and shelter adopter program and the corridor monitoring program: work with section volunteer coordinators and staff on recruitment, mailings, and updating databases
+- Coordinate the trail and shelter adopter program: work with section volunteer coordinators and staff on recruitment, mailings, and updating databases

-- Coordinate quantitative tracking of all volunteers and volunteer recognition through awards, events including the club’s annual volunteer picnic and the annual volunteer forum, and formal acknowledgment
+- Coordinate quantitative tracking of all volunteers and volunteer recognition through awards, events including the club’s annual volunteer picnic, and formal acknowledgment

-The executive director provides direct supervision through informal and scheduled meetings.
-The education and volunteer coordinator supervises volunteers and interns, at times on a daily basis.
+The director of field programs provides direct supervision through informal and scheduled meetings.
+The volunteer and education coordinator supervises volunteers and interns, at times on a daily basis.
 This can demand minimal to substantial oversight depending on the participants and/or project.
-Supervision skills include providing clear instructions & communications, preparing project materials and work space, and building positive working relationships.
+Supervision skills include providing clear instructions & communications, preparing project materials and workspace, and building positive working relationships.

-For volunteer data tracking this position works closely with the Database Manager.
-Education and volunteer matters require working with all staff in varying capacities at different times.
-Fiscal responsibilities include developing program budgets in consultation with the executive director and business manager.
+Volunteer and education matters require working with all staff in varying capacities at different times.
+Fiscal responsibilities include developing program budgets in consultation with the director of field programs and director of finance.